fxnnxc/text_summarization/experiments/experiment3/README.md

 # Experiment 3 (Text Summarization T-CVAE Annealing Schedule)

-A same experiment with [experiment2](https://github.com/fxnnxc/text_summarization/tree/main/experiments/experiment2) but more stable code. now the code extends fairseq, and i found a better way to build a class which is suitable to use pretrained model(Nice!).
+A same experiment with [experiment2](https://github.com/fxnnxc/text_summarization/tree/main/experiments/experiment2) but more stable code.

+Now the experimental codes extend fairseq and I found a better way to build a class which is suitable **to use pretrained model**(Nice!).

 > Start Date : 2020.12.19

 > Finish Date : 👨‍💻

+# Goal
+Get higher ROUGE score than the rouge-score of original bart using latent space in the transformer.

 # Todo

 - [ ] Find a good model

+# Model

+Not yet

+# Experiment

+Not yet

 # Source Code